Raigyo/svelte-overview/README.md

 November 2020

-> 🔨  **Svelte.js** is a JavaScript library for manipulating documents based on data. **D3** helps you bring data to life using HTML, SVG, and CSS.
-D3’s emphasis on web standards gives you the full capabilities of modern browsers without tying yourself to a proprietary framework, combining powerful visualization components and a data-driven approach to DOM manipulation.
+> 🔨  **Svelte.js**  is a new way to build web applications.
+It's a compiler that takes your declarative components and converts them into efficient JavaScript that surgically updates the DOM.
 >
 > From Udemy: [Svelte de A à Z](https://www.udemy.com/course/svelte-de-a-a-z/)